spcl/dace/doc/optimization/fpga.rst

 In DaCe, a state that only accesses containers situated on the FPGA will trigger FPGA code generation.

-In DaCe we hierachically organize the code in *FPGA Kernels*, that can be further dividided in multiple *Processing elements*.
+In DaCe we hierarchically organize the code in *FPGA Kernels*, that can be further dividided in multiple *Processing elements*.
 These concepts will be mapped to different entities depending on the used FPGA backend (see :ref:`codegen_fpga_kernels`).